Carl Frampton: Early career

 Frampton turned professional after his victory in the 2009 Irish featherweight finals.
-In June 2009, fought his first professional fight at the Olympia, Liverpool, in England and beat Sandor Szinavel with a second-round knock-out on a card that included Grzegorz Proksa and Ajose Olusegan.
+In June 2009, fought his first professional fight under Matchroom Boxing, at the Olympia in Liverpool, England and beat Sandor Szinavel with a second-round knock-out on a card that included Grzegorz Proksa and Ajose Olusegan.
+He earned £4,000 for his debut.
 In January 2010, he was named Ireland's Prospect of the Year at the Irish National Boxing Awards.
 In September 2010 he recorded an "electrifying" win over the Ukrainian Yuri Voronin in front of an Ulster Hall crowd which included Daniel Day-Lewis.
 The win led the Belfast Telegraph to liken him to a "reincarnation" of Barry McGuigan.

 In December 2010, Frampton won his first professional title, the BBBofC Celtic super-bantamweight title, with a second-round TKO win over Scottish boxer Gavin Reid in the Ulster Hall.
 Following his victory, Frampton described the super-bantamweight division as being "super-hot" and named Scott Quigg and Rendall Munroe as potential opponents.
 He then went on to get a fourth-round TKO win over Venezuelan Oscar Chacin, and later fought his first defence of his BBBofC Celtic title against Welshman Robbie Turley in June 2011, winning by a unanimous decision after ten rounds.